simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 ## repl

-Start an interactive prompt, where you can run any of hledger's commands.
+Start an interactive prompt for running hledger commands.
-Data files are parsed just once, so the commands run faster.
+Input files are reloaded only when they change, so commands run faster.

 ```flags
 Flags: